Financial-Times/origami/components/o3-button/README.md

 To add an icon to your button add the class `o3-button-icon` and `o3-button-icon--{icon-name}`.

 A limited number of button icons are available.
 Limiting the number of icons keeps the CSS bundle smaller.

-If you need an icon button that we don't currently support, please contact the Origami team:
+If you need an icon button that we don't currently support, please contact the Origami team.

-- chevron-left
-- chevron-right
-- upload
-- tick
-- plus
-- warning
-- chevron-down
-- chevron-up
-- edit
-- download
-- search
-- refresh
-- cross
-- calendar

 ```html
 <button